Skip to navigation Skip to content

 3. Descale the kettle

-Is there anything more British than serving bottomless cups of tea and coffee when in company?
 When you think about how much a kettle is used, cleaning it should be much higher up on the priority list, especially if you live in an area with hard water.

 Thankfully, descaling the kettle is pretty simple to do - just throw a few sliced lemons into the kettle and boil.
 Then, let it sit for 10 minutes before boiling again.
-The natural acids from the lemon will break up the limescale in the kettle and can be rinsed away.
+The natural acids from the lemon will break up the limescale in the kettle which can then be rinsed away.

 4. Polish the silverware